docker/docs/engine/installation/linux/docker-ce/centos.md

 ### OS requirements

-To install Docker CE, you need the 64-bit version of CentOS 7.
+To install Docker CE, you need a maintained version of CentOS 7.
+Archived versions aren't supported or tested.

 The `centos-extras` repository must be enabled.
 This repository is enabled by default, but if you have disabled it, you need to